shippify/woocommerce/README.md

 #### Shipping fare is not appearing in checkout. ####
   - If the shipping cost of Shippify is not appearing on checkout, its because we are not able to make a Shippify route from pickup location (Warehouse configuration), to delivery location (Maker on the checkout map).
 Check your warehouse configuration of that shipping zone, check the delivery location marked on the integrated map, or make sure that Shippify service is available among those coordinates.
+  - Maybe you have checked the option: "Store Pays the Delivery".
   - Make sure you entered the APP ID and the APP SECRET correctly.

 #### Where I can find the shippify order ID of my woocommerce order? ####